cbeckler/xlsxwriter_automated_formatting_functions/README.md

 ### Three Dimensional Data--Row Multiindex with Columns

-An example of how a report could be formatted with three dimensional data, with a row multiindex and basic columns is in the second tab of the example report.
+An example of how a report could be formatted with three dimensional data, with a row multiindex and basic columns is in the third tab of the example report.
 The initial csv data looked like this, with two row index colums:

 ![three dimensional row index raw data 1 csv](https://github.com/cbeckler/xlsxwriter_automated_formatting_functions/blob/main/Resources/2_3D_row_1_before.png)